J. Peter Sartain: Retirement and legacy

 Pope Francis accepted Sartain's resignation as archbishop of Seattle on September 3, 2019.
 He was reported to be in poor health, which prompted the pope to accept his early retirement.

 Viewpoints

 In April 2012, Sartain urged parishes in the archdiocese to collect signatures to place Referendum 74 on the November ballot.
 The referendum sought to repeal the State of Washington's newly enacted same-sex marriage statute.
-"The word 'marriage' isn't simply a label that can be attached to different types of relationships, Instead, 'marriage' reflects a deep reality – the reality of the unique, fruitful, lifelong union that is only possible between a man and a woman.
-There is nothing else like it, and it can't be defined or made into something that it isn't...Marriage can only be between a man and a woman because of its unique ends, purpose and place in society."
+Sartain made this statement: "The word 'marriage' isn't simply a label that can be attached to different types of relationships, Instead, 'marriage' reflects a deep reality – the reality of the unique, fruitful, lifelong union that is only possible between a man and a woman.
+There is nothing else like it, and it can't be defined or made into something that it isn't...Marriage can only be between a man and a woman because of its unique ends, purpose and place in society."In the referendum, the voters rejected the appeal of the statute.